BengtGustafsson/P0365-Prefix-for-and-postfix-indexing/README.md

     }

-Without postfix pack indexing this can be understood as summing up the sizes of the set of arrays formed as TS[Ns].
+Without postfix pack indexing this can be understood as summing up the sizes of the set of arrays formed as Ts[Ns].
 However, it is hard to imagine that even with postfix pack indexing there could be an alternate interpretation as the identifiers Ts and Ns do not stand for packs but pack elements inside the pack expansion.